The Delta2Alpha Design Philosophy:

 How can we update tools with modern materials?

-If required, we now have more options with laminates, composites, polymers and other alloys.
+We now have more options with laminates, composites, polymers and other alloys.

 What small changes can be made to improve a tool?